protonchang/Pixel3-VoLTE-for-TW/README.md

-# Pixel3 VoLTE/VoWifi Enabler for TW
+# Pixel2 VoLTE/VoWifi Enabler for TW

-This Module will make Pixel 3/XL Support VoLTE/VoWifi using TW Carriers
+This Module will make Pixel 2/XL Support VoLTE/VoWifi using TW Carriers

 # What does this module change

-This module adds TW Carriers mbn files path into mbn_sw.txt
+This module adds TW Carriers mbn files path into mbn_sw.txt Will also add necessary mbn files into system path

 # Requirements